kvmaheshbabu/DDoS-Attack-Datasets/README.md

 # DDoS-Attack-Datasets
-Datasets collection of DDoS Attack done in virtual instance over OpenStack cloud with 100MB, 500MB and 1GB PCAP files
+Datasets collection of DDoS Attack done in virtual instance over OpenStack cloud with 100MB files

 For our project we used different Hardware and Software.
 The requirements are as follows: